-There are activities for youngsters and oldsters alike at the Gold King Mine and Ghost Town.
+There are activities for kids of all ages at the Gold King Mine and Ghost Town.
 Not only do we have an awesome variety of friendly critters that the kids can spend time with, but they can also learn the fine art of gold panning!
 That’s right, there’s still gold in them their hills . . . and you never know when the opportunity may present itself.
 So why not do a little playing in a sluice and see if you or your children can find the gold that is surely hidden within!
 If you are planning on visiting to pan for gold, please give us a call to inquire about the local conditions and weather.
 There are some days at the Gold King Mine when it is just a bit to cold to be panning for gold!
 We still want to see you however, don’t let that stop you from visiting, just check in with us first.

 In the video above, Gary Smith, a gold panner from British Columbia with 40 years of experience, demonstrates his panning methods and gives advice.